Roof Options

 Dormers

 Dormers are a way of getting a window into a roof slope and making a little bit of extra headroom inside.
+Dormers can be used as means of escape for building regulation purposes.

 Rooflights

 Rooflights are an easy way to let extra light into your building.
 The 2 main manufacturers are Velux and The Rooflight Company.
 Both manufacturers do a conservation range which has a central glazing bar which is more in keeping with our buildings.
 Most rooflights can be fitted into our buildings, even the balcony ones.
-We will allow for the correct size trimming and the purchase of the rooflight and its fitting is down to the roofing contractor.

 Lanterns

-Our oak lanterns are green oak rafters to match the frame that then have glass on top and secured from outside with powder coated aluminium cappings which makes it virtually maintenance free.
+Our oak lanterns are green oak rafters to match the frame that then have glass on top and secured from outside with powder-coated aluminium cappings which makes it virtually maintenance-free.

 Guttering